Seon2020/reading-notes/README.md

-# reading-notes
+# Reading Notes
-Code 301 Reading Notes
+## Code 301 - Intermediate Software Development
+These are reading notes for Code 301 at Code Fellows.